sclorg/s2i-nodejs-container/18-minimal/README.md

 but compared to the full-sized Node.JS 18 image it will be missing many build-time dependencies.
 Users can choose between RHEL, CentOS and Fedora based images.
-The RHEL images are available in the [Red Hat Container Catalog](https://access.redhat.com/containers/), the CentOS images are available on [Quay.io](https://quay.io/organization/centos7), and the Fedora images are available in [Quay.io](https://quay.io/organization/fedora).
+The RHEL images are available in the [Red Hat Container Catalog](https://access.redhat.com/containers/), the CentOS Stream images are available in the [Quay.io](https://quay.io/organization/sclorg), and the Fedora images are available in [Quay.io](https://quay.io/organization/fedora).
 The resulting image can be run using [podman](https://github.com/containers/libpod).